Donate

 Where does Raksha Bandhan originate from?

 Raksha Bandhan is a festival that has been celebrated for over two thousand years.
-Although its exact origins are not known, stories and celebrations of this bond have been passed down through generations, making it one of the oldest festivals honouring the connection between siblings.
+Although its exact origins are not known, stories celebrating this special bond have been passed down through generations, making Raksha Bandhan one of the oldest festivals honouring the connection between siblings.

 I haven’t received my Rakhi yet, what should I do?